Amit Bando: Education

 Bando completed his graduate and post-graduate studies in Economics and Statistics at the University of Minnesota, Delhi School of Economics and St. Stephen's College, Delhi.
 He is based in Paris.

 Career

 Earlier in his career, Bando has taught at the Universities of Chicago, Minnesota and Illinois, and New Mexico State University.

 During his career as a policy scientist at the United States Department of Energy and an international consultant, Bando has worked in over 60 nations to promote innovative financing of clean energy initiatives and climate change mitigation/adaptation options.
 In the past five years alone, he has programmed over $1.5 billion worldwide.
-In addition, he has helped establish the Chicago Climate Exchange, led the development of the US National Energy Modeling System (NEMS) and represented the USA at the Rio Earth Summit as well as at other ministerial forums on energy efficiency, climate change and the environment.
+In addition, he has helped establish the Chicago Climate Exchange, led the development of the US National Energy Modeling System (NEMS) and represented the US at the Rio Earth Summit as well as at other ministerial forums on energy efficiency, climate change and the environment.
 He has developed several widely used monitoring and evaluation tools for low-carbon initiatives.